Kayalvaer/kay-alvaer-FM2sp2081-semester-project2_spaceX-ca_06-12-2020/README.md

 ### CSS

 I used the W3C CSS Validation Service to test the validity of my CSS.
-It didn't flag any issues.

 ### JavaScript and JQuery